Should I Learn Paintless Dent Repair?

 Many dealerships in saturated areas expect wholesale techs to work for $50 - $65 a car.
 Hail repair is not the "get rich quick" road it used to be either, with prices for hail work going down every season.
 In short, the glory days of wholesale and hail Paintless Dent Repair are over in the United States.

 The only market that isn't saturated with PDR techs in most areas of the U.S. is retail.
-However doing retail PDR takes business skills as well as PDR skills, and the work quality must be higher than most wholesale or hail techs can perform. in addition doing large dents by PDR (LDPDR) is a new and very profitable part of this trade, but the skill level required for this is high, and few techs are doing it because of the skills and training required.
+However doing retail PDR takes business / sales skills as well as PDR skills, and the work quality must be higher than most wholesale or hail techs can perform. in addition doing large dents by PDR (LDPDR) is a new and very profitable part of this trade, but the skill level required for this is high, and few techs are doing it because of the skills and training required.

 In some countries such as Canada, Australia, Japan, China, and others, a career in Paintless Dent Removal may well be worth looking into in wholesale, hail, and retail markets.
-PDR is still relatively unknown or just starting out in may areas of the world.
+PDR is still relatively unknown or just starting out in many areas of the world.

 Many PDR techs are now making $250,000 a year or more.

 This has not been true for a long time.
-Depending on the geographical area, a good tech generally makes between $70,000 and up to $180,000 a year for very experienced techs in major cities.
+Depending on the geographical area, a good tech generally makes between $70,000 and up to $200,000 a year for very experienced techs in major cities.
 Technicians working for large dent removal companies are making far less than this because of the commission structures of most of these companies.
 In rural areas the wages can be about 30% to 50% lower than in major cities.
-Retail PDR is far less crowded, but even in this market $180,000 - $200,000 is about the best an experienced tech will do in a major city.
+Retail PDR is far less crowded, but even in this market $140,000 - $200,000 is about the best an experienced tech will do in a major city.
 PDR techs that are just starting out can expect to struggle the first year, and take from two to three years (depending on their training and natural abilitiy), to get to a good wage level.
-In short, the days of making a quarter million a year are over in any Paintless Dent Repair related market in the U.S. In some countries where PDR is just catching on, wages can be hard to estimate because the trade is still new there.
+In short, the days of making a quarter million a year are over in any Paintless Dent Repair related market in the U.S. In some countries where PDR is just catching on, wages can be hard to estimate because this trade is still new there.

 "Chasing hail" is a great way to make fantastic money and see the world.